jdrew1303/mcopy/Readme.md

 ## Usage <a name="usage"></a>

-The software requires your hardware to be in place before
+The software requires hardware to be of any use.
+You can download and try the software

 ## Software <a name="software"></a>